 My girls are another incredible blessing in my life.
 Kate, a recent Whitworth University graduate, is my strong-willed, hyper-organized daughter.
 She graduated with a degree in peace studies and joins many others in her generation in believing that the world needs to be changed and hoping that she may be used by God to do that.
 I don’t doubt that God will use her and her peers to make this a significantly better world.

-My other daughter Emilie is currently studying at Seattle University.
-She is a double major in creative writing and film studies.
+My other daughter Emilie is a graduate of Seattle University.
+She double majored in creative writing and film studies.
 She’s a brilliant writer (ok, I’m not objective but I swear she is!).
 And she is funny… mostly sneaky funny but truly one of the funniest people I know.
 I love her heart; it’s like her mom’s and sister’s hearts in that it seeks justice and has great compassion.
 Emilie reaches out to the least of these with great mercy.

 I love to cook.
 Having lived in the south for 15 years I really love to smoke meats.
 By southern standards I am so-so; by Spokane standards I’m the best!
 I also read broadly and am an avid golfer.